T-Mobile no longer offers multi-year agreements, so cancellation is as simple as it can get.

 What kind of fees will I have to pay to cancel?

-Depending on your plan and your agreement with T-Mobile, you may end up paying a variety of fees.
+Depending on your plan and your agreement with T-Mobile, you may end up paying some fees, although they'll be minor if you're near the end of your billing month and have almost paid off your device.

 Depending on where you are in your monthly billing cycle, you might have to pay out the rest of the month.